ethiery/ArtificialIntelligenceNanodegree/Isolation/README.md

 This was enough to pass the unit tests for the AI Nanodegree assignment, in `agent_test.py`.

 I then went a bit further by :
 - Trying to use a transposition table to avoid reevaluating certain moves.
-I was not able to get any performance improvement out of it, which makes sense as the probability of getting in the same state by taking two different paths is very low.
+I was not able to get any performance improvement out of it, which makes sense as the probability of getting in the same state by taking two different paths is very low in this game.
 - Reordering moves to maximize pruning opportunity in `CustomPlayer.alphabeta()`.
 That was very successful, consistently allowing to search several layers deeper in the game tree.

 # Heuristics